illourr/learn-vue/src/intro-to-vue/readme.md

 - `v-if`, `v-else-if`, `v-else`, `v-show`, `v-for` for conditional logic and looping
 - `v-bind:alt` or shorthand `:alt` for setting html attributes with dynamic data
 - Use `:key` when rendering a list to help vue keep track of the order of the list.
+- `@click` is a shorthand for `v-on:click`
+- `:style` can be used to bind to dynamic styles.
+Use an object for easily defining multiple css properties.
+- `:class` binding can dynamically add classes using conditionals